rdela/rdela.com/src/pages/credits/index.md

 <br />

-[^1]: Having already installed `gatsby-cli`, One could run: <br /> `gatsby new nameOfSiteHere https://github.com/gatsbyjs/gatsby-starter-blog` <br /> …in the terminal instead of a `git clone` of the [gatsby-starter-blog repo](https://github.com/gatsbyjs/gatsby-starter-blog) like I did, which then needs to be followed by a `yarn` or `npm install` before running `gatsby develop` for the first time.
+[^gatsby-new]: Having already installed `gatsby-cli`, One could run: <br /> `gatsby new nameOfSiteHere https://github.com/gatsbyjs/gatsby-starter-blog` <br /> …in the terminal instead of a `git clone` of the [gatsby-starter-blog repo](https://github.com/gatsbyjs/gatsby-starter-blog) like I did, which then needs to be followed by a `yarn` or `npm install` before running `gatsby develop` for the first time.
 The [Gatsby&nbsp;Docs](https://www.gatsbyjs.org/docs/) start with the `gatsby new` command which takes care of this initial package install.
 (For more on `git` and cloning, see [git-clone docs](https://www.git-scm.com/docs/git-clone).)
 The source of the `gatsby new` command is split between [create-cli.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-cli/src/create-cli.js#L199) and [init-starter.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby-cli/src/init-starter.js) in the Gatsby repo.